boutti007/wk.5-python-assignment-PLP/README.md

 * Add more subclasses (e.g., Train.move() → "Chugging 🚂")
 * Connect the Smartphone class with a simple contact list feature

----

 ✍️ Author: Geoffrey Ndungi Kimani

----

-Do you want me to also format this as a **ready-to-submit PDF README** so it looks polished for your lecturer?